 - The merged customer will have the UUID, email address, and location of the customer that they are being merged into.

-- Both customers’ external IDs, tags, custom attributes, and notes will be preserved.
+- Both customers’ external IDs, tags, opportunities, tasks, emails, call logs, and notes will be preserved.

 - Subscriptions, MRR movements, and transactions will be collated and ordered by date.